mrpt-ros-pkg/mrpt_slam/mrpt_graphslam_2d/README.md

     ceiling.
 The cameras using the ar_sys ROS package are tracking Aruco markers that act as the workspace origin (static marker) and as the robot executing  SLAM (moving marker) respectively.
-    To run this demo, just download the whole folder place it directly under the rosbags directory of the mrpt_graphslam_2d package and run the sr_graphslam_demo_gt.launch file.
+    To run this demo, simply download the entire folder, place it directly under the `rosbags` directory of the mrpt_graphslam_2d package and run the sr_graphslam_demo_gt.launch file.

     `roslaunch mrpt_graphslam_2d sr_graphslam_demo_gt.launch`

-- One can also tinker with the aforementioned launchfile to enable/disable the different visualization features.
+- One can also tinker with the aforementioned launchfile to enable/disable the different visualization features, use another decider/optimizer class, or modify the .ini file to change the algorithm behavior.

 - Robot movement starts after ~60''.
 Due to different timestamps in the laserscans, odometry topics the algorithm feedback is lagging a bit compared